You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 Here's how one organization used analytical customer relationship management (in conjunction with other CRM tools) to improve sales over time, like a fine wine.

 Interestingly enough, the company in question is a Californian winemaker called Bespoke Collection (it encompasses four brands).
-As the company grew, they faced problems with keeping track of customer data.
+As the company grew, it faced problems with keeping track of customer data.

 Analytical CRM cross-channel analytics are also used in order to trawl the web and social media for key decision-makers in Bay Area companies, allowing Bespoke to network, grow brand awareness, and encourage corporate philanthropy in their area.